mikumikudice/beeplusplus/README.md

 # B++ or bee++
-The good and old B, but better, smarter, easier and maybe faster.
+The good and old B, but better, smarter and maybe faster.
 B++ is a compiled, kind of functional, pseudo no-typed, low-level programming language.

 ## Disclaimer
 B++ unfortunatelly is not retro-compatible with the old codes - at least not them all.
 You still are able to compile some examples, but most of them are not possible, both by the changes B++ does and by the fact the compiler is not targeted to the 36-bit mainframes.

 ## Why you are creating B++?
-B++ is Influenced by B, C, Jai, Odin, Rust, Fortran, and Haskell.
-The syntax, simplicity and utility of B/C, the philosophy and design principles of Jai, Odin and Rust, and some paradigm ideas from Fortran and Haskell.
+B++ is Influenced by B, C, Jai, Odin, Rust and Haskell.
+The syntax, simplicity and utility of B/C, the philosophy and design principles of Jai, Odin and Rust, and some paradigm ideas from Haskell.
 At the end it's just a personal project that I hope someone will find interesting.

 ## What was B?
 [B](https://en.wikipedia.org/wiki/B_(programming_language)) is the C programming language's mother.
 Treat arrays as pointers and increment or decrement pointers came from B (actually from [BCPL](https://en.m.wikipedia.org/wiki/BCPL), but _meeeh_).
-It was a lang written by the our dear [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie) for the 36-bit mainframes (aka really lit old school computers).
+It was a lang written by our dear [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie) for the 36-bit mainframes (aka really lit old school computers).

 ## What's new?
 Glad you asked.
-Now we have structures (no more variables named with dots), because now we have a (really weak) type system, and enums!
+Now we have structures (no more variables named with dots!), because now we have a (really weak) type system, and enums!
 ```c
 struct foo {
     x, y;